teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 <U><B>Table 6:</B><I> Details of HyperParameters used in Model Training</I></U>

+The training code is present in code cell 27 of the Jupyter notebook.
+The code to evaluate the accuracy on the test set is located in code cell 29.

 ---

-Initially I used the ReLU activation function in layers, but I switched to using ELU activation after reading that it had been shown to learn faster and perform better.

 #### Model Evolution during completion of the Project

-I started with the LeNet-5 model using RGB input, and then moved to using grayscale input and was able to increase peak the peak validation accuracy it achieved from 90% to 93%.
-I then augmented the input set and this enabled the model to achieve validation accuracy above 95%.
+I started with the LeNet-5 model using RGB input, and then moved to using grayscale input and was able to increase the peak validation accuracy the model achieved from 90% to 93%.
+I then augmented the input set with blurred, rotated, scaled, and displaced copies of the original data and this enabled the model to achieve validation accuracy above 95%.
 At this point I experimented with adjusting the cv2 CLAHE algorithm, and found that I achieved best results when the cliplimit was increased to 32, and this increased validation accuracy to 96%.
 At this point I found that I had been running dropout in the validation tests.
 I restricted dropout to the training stage, and the validation accuracy increased to 97.8 and my first check on the test set gave an accuracy result of 95.6%.
-(My accuracy calculations are completed in code cell XXX)
+(The accuracy calculation is completed in code cell 26)

 At this point I tried equalizing the input set so that there were an equal number of examples per class in the training set (See code cell 6).
 This reduced the number of samples in the training set to approximately 20% of its original size.
 Validation accuracy dropped to 95%, and test set accuracy dropped to 92%.

 I ran tests substituting the skimage (scikit-image) version of CLAHE instead of the CV2 variant and played with the parameters.
-I found I could achieve comparable accuracy results, but that the skimage results were not as visually pleasing and were generally darker, so I switched back to cv2.
+I found I could achieve comparable accuracy results, but that the skimage results were not as visually pleasing and were generally darker, so I switched back to CV2.

 I had originally been standardizing the input using the mean and standard deviation of the set, but switched to using the values calculated from each individual image.
 This had little effect on the results produced by the model, possibly because the CLAHE enhanced images have relatively similar intensity distributions.